fukamachi/cl-project/README.markdown

 * `:email`: Your e-mail address.
 * `:license`: License of the new project.
 * `:depends-on`: A list of dependencies.
+* `:application`: If non-nil the GNU autotools skeleton will be added too.

 ## Author